rmacuna/Crown/README.md

 ### Buttons

-  You could use `<div>` or `<button>` tag depending what you need, here is an example of how basic buttons looks.
+  You can use `<div>` or `<button>` tag depending what you need, here is an example code.
 ```HTML
 <div class="cr button">Button</div>
 <button class="cr button">Button</button>
 ```
- You can also coloring these buttons adding the color class
+ You can also coloring this buttons adding the color class

  ```HTML
 <button class="cr button blue">Button</button>